Meet Our Staff

 I am not sure if this is a very interesting fact, but I LOVE Oreos.
 Oreos are not just milk’s favorite cookies, but mine.
 A top-tier cookie in my opinion.

-Tara Venkatraman
+Tara

 Director of Programs and Strategy

-Tara Deviki Venkatraman (she/hers) is the Director of Programs and Strategy at The City School and a youth worker, organizer, political educator and therapist.
+Tara (she/hers) is the Director of Programs and Strategy at The City School and a youth worker, organizer, political educator and therapist.
 Tara has been rooted in Boston-area racial justice youth organizing for over a decade.
 From 2011-2017, Tara served as a youth worker and Program Director at The City School, where she co-directed the Summer Leadership Program and Pathways to Change.
 During that time, Tara also organized with Youth Justice and Power Union in their campaign to decrease funding for police to increase funding for youth jobs in Boston.

 As a Licensed Clinical social worker, Tara is also committed to building out mental health and transformative justice practices within communities of color and organizing spaces.
 She has a therapy practice focused on young people and young adults of color.
 Tara also loves reading, writing, astrology, teaching people to drive, baking, watching basketball and all things superhero (including grassroots organizing groups!)